The Big Break: The Big Break VI: Trump National

 The sixth edition The Big Break taped in late June and early July 2006 at the Trump National Golf Club in Los Angeles.
 The show premiered on September 26, 2006, with the finale taking place on December 19, 2006, and is a co-ed edition, with eight men and eight women competing for exemptions on the LPGA Tour and Champions Tours.
 On the ladies' side, Briana Vega defeated Bridget Dwyer by a score of 3 and 1, while Denny Hepler needed a 19th hole to finally clinch a win over Jeff Mitchell.
 Briana Vega became the ultimate winner by defeating Denny Hepler in a nine-hole skins match.
 After winning the last 4 out of the 9 holes, Bri was awarded $21,000 and a new car, while the women who partnered with her in holes 6 through 8 split $11,000.
 Denny won $9000 while the men who partnered with him in holes 1 thru 5 split $9,000.

-The Big Break VII: Reunion
+The Big Break VII: Reunion at Reunion

 The seventh season of The Big Break featured 16 returning female and male contestants from the first 6 seasons.
 It was filmed at Reunion Resort & Club in Kissimmee, Florida and premiered February 25, 2007.
 In the first part of the 3 person finale, Tommy Gainey played the first 9 holes at 2 under par.
 Ashley Gomez and Mike Foster each finished 1 over par, and Ashley then eliminated Mike in a sudden death hole.
 In the final nine holes of match play, Tommy defeated Ashley 3 & 2.